Updated March 6, 2023

 5. Work in student government or organizations

-Volunteering for student government can also be a really good way to build non-academic experience.
+Volunteering for student government is one of the extracurricular activities that can also be a really good way to build non-academic experience.
 It exposes you to structures of leadership and decision-making, as well as important actions like campaigning, setting a vision, and representing people’s interests.

 In some schools, like my alma mater, the of University of Toronto, student government means representing thousands of students.
-But no matter what size your institution, it’s great leadership prep.
+But no matter what size your institution, these types of non academic activities are great leadership prep.

 6. Non-academic workshops